UChicagoPhysics/CodingClub/StarterKit/README.md

 * Visual Studio Code: [https://code.visualstudio.com/
 * Sublime Text: https://www.sublimetext.com/

-These text editors can run python source code (`.py`) files, but won't be able to work with Jupyter Notebooks, so we recommend that you only use them if you feel more comfortable with programming outside of the notebook interface.
+These text editors can edit and run python source code (`.py`) files, but won't be able to work with Jupyter Notebooks, so we recommend that you only use them if you feel more comfortable with programming outside of the notebook interface.